cyberbotics/webots-doc/guide/object-geometries.md

 > **File location**: "WEBOTS\_HOME/projects/objects/geometries/protos/Extrusion.proto"

-### Description
+### Extrusion Description

-Generic extrusion geometry
+Generic extrusion geometry.
-The shape (defined by the 'crossSection' field) is extruded along the path defined by the field 'spine'
+The shape (defined by the 'crossSection' field) is extruded along the path defined by the field 'spine'.

-### Field Summary
+### Extrusion Field Summary

 - `crossSection`: defines the crossSection of the extrusion